Coronavirus / COIVD-19

 The Resources section contains a number of links and documents to supplement the information in chapters.
 It includes

-- Case Law – provides information about recent significant court cases and key complaint findings from the Local Government and Social Care Ombudsman;
+- Case Law and LGSCO Reports – provides information about recent significant court cases and key complaint findings from the Local Government and Social Care Ombudsman;

 - Case Studies – from the Care and Support Statutory Guidance;